Gaming Innovation Group: 2020s

 GiG signed a long-term agreement with a subsidiary of Casumo, Mill of Magic Ltd, for the provision of GiG's platform, data platform, and GiG Logic in July 2020.
 Mill of Magic will use GiG's products to power its new Pay N Play casino offering under its license from the Maltese Gaming Authority.

 In August 2020, GiG signed the head of terms agreement with Grupo Slots LOTBA S.E, Argentina's premier gaming and entertainment group.
 In September, GiG and Betgenius signed a deal to join forces in a global sportsbook platform deal.

-In February 2021, the company signed a long term agreement with PlayStar Casino to enter New Jersey.
-That year, GiG obtained ISO 27001:2021 certification for the Frontend development solution and content management system, covering development, network configuration, infrastructure and associated product operations for frontend, middleware and backend Gaming services hosted on GiG’s infrastructure.
-In May, the company won Full-Service Platform of the year at EGR iGaming awards and Top 3 in EGR Power Affiliates 2021.
+In February 2021, the company signed a long-term agreement with PlayStar Casino to enter New Jersey.
+That year, GiG obtained ISO 27001:2021 certification for the Frontend development solution and content management system, covering development, network configuration, infrastructure and associated product operations for frontend, middleware and backend Gaming services hosted on GiG's infrastructure.
+In May, the c million borrowing limit.

-GiG also issued a new 3-year SEK 450 million senior secured bond with a SEK 550 million borrowing limit.
 The transaction was oversubscribed and received strong demand from investors across the Nordics, continental Europe, and the US, with participation in the placement from existing and new investors.
 In June, PlayStar Casino agreement was extended to cover the burgeoning Pennsylvanian market.
 In December, the company signed a long-term agreement to provide the Platform with Rank Holdings for their Marina888 brand.
 A share purchase agreement was announced to purchase Sportnco, a specialist in online sports betting.

 Present day

-In April 2020, GiG signed an agreement with Betway to provide Sportnco’s sportsbook and player account management in Portugal.
+In April 2020, GiG signed an agreement with Betway to provide Sportnco's sportsbook and player account management in Portugal.
 The same month, Sportnco acquisition is completed in a €51.5 deal.
 GiG Media won the iGB Affiliate award for Casino affiliate of the year at the 2022 event in London.
 In May 2022, the company signed an agreement with Full Games SA to provide player management and sports betting services in Angola, a new regulated market.